 When I visit the USA, I always smile when someone says to me – “Have a nice day!”

-I used to think this was a bit corny, but now I know that the very act of saying this phrase does impact both people.
+I used to think this was a bit corny, but now I know that the very act of saying this phrase does impact both people in a positive way.

 Here are my tips for mastering the art of saying thank you:-